helix-foundation/currency/contracts/currency/README.md

 #### exchange
 Arguments:
- - `_value` (uint256) - the amount of ECOx for the calling address to exchange
+ - `_ecoXValue` (uint256) - the amount of ECOx for the calling address to exchange

 This function burns the specified amount of ECOx and gives the user ECO in return.
-The percentage that the burned ECOx was of the total supply of ECOx is equal to twice the amount of ECO gained as a percentage of the total supply of ECO prior to the transaction.
+The percentage that the burned ECOx was of the total initial supply of ECOx is equal to the ECO given as a percentage of the current total supply of ECO, but continuously compounded along the process.
+This creates an exponential function relation between the two ratios.
 See [our whitepaper](???) for more discussion.

 #### valueAt
 Arguments:
- - `_value` (uint256) - the value of ECOx to be appraised
+ - `_ecoXValue` (uint256) - the value of ECOx to be appraised
  - `_gen` (uint256) - the generation to calculate at

 Returns the value of ECO that the ECOx would be worth at the specified generation,